AP source: Peralta agrees to $22M, 3-year deal with D-backs

-The team also announced Friday that left-handed pitcher Robbie Ray and infielder Jake Lamb avoided arbitration after agreeing to one-year deals.
+The team also announced Friday that pitchers Robbie Ray, Andrew Chafin and Matt Andriese, along with infielder Jake Lamb, ducked arbitration by agreeing to one-year deals.

 The 29-year-old Lamb was an All-Star in 2017 but is trying to bounce back from two straight injury-plagued seasons.
 He hit just .193 last year with six homers in 78 games in 2019.